-At least 100 on-site hours are required for successful completion of the Practicum.
-As a minimum, forty percent (40%), of those hours must be "direct contact" mental health service with a client, couple, family or group.
+At least 800 on-site hours are required for successful completion of the internship.
+As a minimum 320 hours, forty percent (40%), of those hours must be "direct contact" mental health service with a client, couple or family.

-Practicum students must document this time to include: individual supervision with the on-site supervisor that averages not less than one (1) hour per week; and (c) group supervision via the weekly internship conference seminar meeting that equals or exceeds a minimum of one and one half (11/2) hours per week.
+Interns must document this time to include: individual supervision with the on-site supervisor that averages a minimum of one (1) hour per week; and (c) group supervision via the weekly internship conference seminar meeting that equals or exceeds a minimum of one and one half (11⁄2) hours per week.